-Mission San Miguel Arcangel was the sixteenth one built in California, founded July 25, 1797, by Father Fermin Lasuen.
+Mission San Miguel Arcangel was the sixteenth Spanish mission built in California, founded July 25, 1797, by Father Fermin Lasuen.
 The name San Miguel comes from Saint Michael, Captain of the Armies of God.

 Interesting Facts about Mission San Miguel Arcangel

 Mission San Miguel is the only one with unretouched original paintings.
 It was the last to be secularized.

 Mission San Miguel is at 775 Mission Street in San Miguel, CA. You can get their hours and directions at the Mission San Miguel Website.